 Beige shoes from other brands

-- Jordan Eclipse - With continued release of Jordan retro designs, the newly released lifestyle sneaker lines are a breath of fresh air.
+Jordan Eclipse - With continued release of Jordan retro designs, Jordan's Eclipse is a breath of fresh air.
 The multifaceted sneakers are ready to take on activities like the beach or via online with colorways like black.

 Frequently asked questions

 Why are customers choosing beige sneakers over white sneakers?